Munksgaard/flakify/README.md

 mix igniter.install flakify@github:Munksgaard/flakify
 ```

+After running the installer, flakify will remove itself from your project
+dependencies.

 ## TODO

  - [ ] Add option to also add a package definition to `flake.nix`, probably using `deps_nix`.